agarsev/quevedo/README.md

 $ quevedo info
 ```

-To launch the web interface
+To launch the web interface (you must have installed the "web" extra):

 ```shell
 $ quevedo web